 Implications of revised threshold

 The proposed reductions to abstraction are not likely to restore surface water levels to pre-2000 levels at Pipidinny Swamp which will affect the capacity to maintain the site values (Table 19).
 Features that characterised this wetland before the significant decline in water levels are unlikely to return given the predicted outcomes of reduced abstraction as water levels will be maintained at levels much lower than was once typical of the wetland.
 However, the water levels are predicted to be slightly higher than current levels, which will have a beneficial effect on fringing vegetation health.
 Given the location of this swamp in an increasingly urbanised region and the altered hydrological regime, it is likely that exotic vegetation species will remain a feature of this swamp.
-Exotic species that are likely to remain abundant at the site include Bromus diamndrus and Ehrharta longiflora. water bird
+Exotic species that are likely to remain abundant at the site include Bromus diamndrus and Ehrharta longiflora.

+The swamp was once an important habitat for a variety of resident and non-resident waterbirds such as White-faced Heron, Pacific Black Duck, Dusky Moorhen, Purple Swamphen, Australian Reed Warbler, Maned Duck, Grey Teal and the Little Pied Cormorant (Boucher 2000).
+Water bird richness was consistently between 16 and 29 between 1984 and 1993 but very dramatically reduced to less than 5 by 2000 (Boucher 2000).
+Similar declines of water bird abundance have been recorded and are likely caused by the declines in water levels that occurred during that period.
+Given the further declines in water levels since 2000, the value of the site for water bird habitat has been seriously degraded.